kalvir781/kalv/posts/2025/star-theory.md

 Another way to look at these is what do we people, see is absent from society today.

 A - Answer - To give truthful answers
-B - Build - Working constructively on personal growth, relationships, or community projects.
-C - Care - To give care to others around you always
-D - Defend - Standing up for what is right and protecting those who are vulnerable E - Edify - To improve someone morally or intellectually.
+B - Build - Working constructively on personal growth, relationships, or community projects C - Create - Bringing positive things into the world, whether it's art, solutions, or a supportive environment D - Defend - Standing up for what is right and protecting those who are vulnerable E - Edify - To improve someone morally or intellectually.
 The underlying metaphor of "edify" comes from the Latin word "aedificare," meaning "to build."
 F - Focus - One that focuses on their work during the day/night.
 To get the best focus, I find calming and relaxing the body and mind to help.